akleroy/cpropstoo/README.md

   structure containing moments, wrapping the extrapolation

 * pa_moment : use PCA to find suggest the major and minor axis

+###### Peak Identification

+* alllocmax : find all candidate local maxima via rolling a cube.

+* decimate_kernels : reject candidate local maxima

+* mergefind_approx : solve for merger levels among a set of kernels

+* write_kernels : write a set of kernels to a text or IDL file

 ###### Properties and Moment "Packages"